sasaki77/gfhttpva/README.md

 Example request

-`starttime`, `endtime` and `entity` are necessary arguments.
+`starttime`, `endtime` and `entity` are necessary arguments and their labels are passed from generalpvaccess-datasource, i.e. these 3 arguments are necessary but their labels are arbitrary.
 Any other arguments are optional which are determined by generalpvaccess-datasource settings.
 ```
 structure
     string starttime 2018-05-16T07:08:44